SI206-UMich/D4-Fall21/README.md

 roll method: Rolls the dice to get a random integer between 1 and the number of sides (hint: use the random module).
 Save the value at the end of a list that tracks all the values rolled.
 Returns the number rolled.

-Example Output From Discussion3.py
-NOTE: Your output will not look exactly like this because we are using random.

 Bonus quiz
 Implement the following method: print_count_for_num method: Takes in a parameter num which specifies which roll value to look for.
 Loop through the roll history list and count how many times that num was rolled.
-Print the number of times that value was rolled:
+Print the number of times that value was rolled.